Enter today’s competition to win 2 cookbooks by Jenny Chandler: Pulse and Cool Kids Cook.

 Jenny Chandler is a British chef, championing good and simple food.
 The “Bean Queen” from Borough Market was appointed last May as The United Nations Food and Agricultural Organisation Special Ambassador for The Year of Pulses.

 Jenny Chandler trained at Leith’s School of Food and Wine before embarking upon a decade of cooking and travel.
-During this time she lived and travelled extensively in Europe, the Mediterranean, Caribbean, Pacific and Indian Oceans, giving her opportunity to gather recipes, techniques and experiences from all over the world.
+During this time she lived and travelled extensively in Europe, the Mediterranean, Caribbean, Pacific and Indian Oceans, giving her the opportunity to gather recipes, techniques and experiences from all over the world.

 Truly modern recipes for beans, chickpeas and lentils to tempt meat-eaters and vegetarians alike.